 Where to vote online

-When the vote is open, shimmy over to the Strictly homepage.
+When the vote is open, head to the Pitch Battle homepage.
 You’ll find the vote at the top of the page.
 But remember, the page you're currently reading just provides the instructions - it's not the voting page and you cannot cast your vote from here.

 1. Get ready to vote